The shortest pencil is longer than the longest memory. This is how note-taking works.

 Why Use Meeting Notes?

-Reminders: Meeting notes ensure all employees, whether present or absent, stay informed about decisions, tasks, and deadlines set during a meeting.
+As a reminder: Meeting notes ensure all employees, whether present or absent, stay informed about decisions, tasks, and deadlines set during a meeting.
 They ensure clarity and accountability across the team, facilitating effective communication and follow-up actions to achieve their goals.

-Asserting Ownership: When taking meeting notes, be sure to record how specific decisions were reached and by whom.
+To Assert Ownership: When taking meeting notes, be sure to record how specific decisions were reached and by whom.
 This preserves the organization’s decision-making process and enhances accountability among team members.

 Key points from the agenda: Make sure to have a brief recap of the agenda topics covered, along with the action plan moving forward and general meeting summaries.